United with Uvalde - United Way of San Antonio and Bexar County

 Please join us as we stand united with Uvalde in this time of immeasurable loss.

-100% of all UNITED WITH UVALDE funds will be used to support nonprofit partners providing mental and behavioral health support services to the children, families and teachers impacted by this horrific tragedy.
+100% of all UNITED WITH UVALDE have been used to support nonprofit partners providing mental and behavioral health support services to the children, families and teachers impacted by this horrific tragedy.

 We will be fully transparent about the UNITED WITH UVALDE fund and how it is used.
 We will be publishing lists of grant recipients and amounts received.
 This information will be available on our social media channels, website and in our monthly newsletter.